ImpishDeathTech/nclassic/README.md

 # nclassic (neo classic)
-A tiny class module for Lua, improving on [rxi/classic](https://github.com/rxi/classic) to take advantage of some lua 5.4 convensions.
+A tiny class module for Lua, based on [rxi/classic](https://github.com/rxi/classic) to take advantage of some lua 5.4 convensions.

 ## Usage
 The [1.1 module](https://github.com/ImpishDeathTech/nclassic/blob/master/1_1/nclassic.lua) should be dropped into an existing project, or dropped into the lua/5.4 directory, and required as convension: